ArchanjoJr/probable-octo-broccoli/README.md

    4. Run `docker-compose up`

-   5. Run `docker ps -a` and note the ID of the Node container
+   5. Run `docker ps -aqf "name=ITAU_SERVER_APP"` and note the ID of the Node container

    6. Run `docker exec -it <nodeContainerID> sh` (replace <nodeContainerID> with the proper ID) to sh into the container